 2H₂O ⇌ H₃O⁺ + OH⁻

 This equation signifies that the reaction is reversible; hydronium and hydroxide ions can react to reform two water molecules.
-In pure water, the concentrations of hydronium and hydroxide ions are equal, maintaining a neutral pH of 7 at 25°C. This concentration is exceedingly low, approximately 1 x 10⁻⁷ moles per liter, emphasizing that autoionization is not a common occurrence.
+In real terms, in pure water, the concentrations of hydronium and hydroxide ions are equal, maintaining a neutral pH of 7 at 25°C. This concentration is exceedingly low, approximately 1 x 10⁻⁷ moles per liter, emphasizing that autoionization is not a common occurrence.

 Trends and Latest Developments